 The starting point of any good project is identifying a need, so we also want to know why you think your project's needed.
 We use the term "need" to mean an issue or situation where something could be changed to make things better.
-We'll also want to see the evidence of demand for your project.
+Where appropriate to the project, we'll also want to see the evidence of demand for your project